The 15 Man Utd players sold by Jose Mourinho and how they fared since

 “If it had been a different coach, people would be talking about our goal as fantastic football, building out from the back, but they won’t do that with me!”
 Mourinho said after Mkhitaryan’s goal.
 Still as spiky as ever, then.

 — AS Roma English (@ASRomaEN) April 4, 2022

 Having gone out on loan 10 times, Johnstone joined West Bromwich Albion on a permanent deal in the summer of 2018 and has been there ever since.

 The goalkeeper has thrived for the Baggies, becoming their No.1 and helping get the club win promotion back to the Premier League in 2019-20.
 He couldn’t help them stay up, but made the most saves of any Premier League goalkeeper in 2020-21, and could hold his head up high.

 That form has seen Johnstone earn three caps for England since 2021, while he’s currently being linked with a free transfer to Tottenham this summer after his contract at the Hawthorns expires at the end of the season.

 Blind was one of the first names on the team sheet under Louis van Gaal and it felt fairly inevitable that things wouldn’t be the same for the Dutchman under Mourinho.

-After falling down the pecking order, he was eventually sold back to Ajax, where the versatile 30-year-old has racked up almost 250 appearances over two spells.
+After falling down the pecking order, he was eventually sold back to Ajax, where the versatile 32-year-old has racked up over 300 appearances over two spells.